-Telkonet's fastest expanding market is the higher education industry which we approach with strategic relationships with enterprise energy service companies ("ESCOs") throughout the USA.
+Telkonet approaches the education industry with strategic relationships with enterprise energy service companies ("ESCOs") throughout the USA.
 Telkonet partners with ESCOs to include our EcoSmart energy management platform for deployment within residence halls on university campuses.
 The ESCOs bundle our technology with other facility improvement measures designed to reduce operating costs across the entire campus, bundling solutions with acceptable ROI and which meet state mandated guidelines.
 ESCOs also structure self-funding financial transactions called "Performance Contracts" in which the savings are greater than the repayment costs, typically guaranteeing the financial and operational performance in this type of engagement.
 This type of approach can remove any capital expense barriers and improve adoption.

-In addition to an installed base of University of California, Davis, Massachusetts Institute of Technology, Kansas State University, North Carolina State University, University of Notre Dame, US Military Academy at West Point, and Columbia University, we have recently added Texas A&M University-Commerce and additional rooms at New York University.
+In addition to an installed base of University of California, Davis, Massachusetts Institute of Technology, Kansas State University, North Carolina State University, University of Notre Dame, US Military Academy at West Point, Columbia University, and Texas A&M University-Commerce, we have recently added University of Houston - Victoria.